ExpediaGroup/insights-explorer/markdown.md

 ![alt text](https://commonmark.org/help/images/favicon.png "Markdown Logo")

-The standard Markdown syntax does not provide a means to scale images; the custom [`:image` directive](#images-directive) can be used instead.
+The standard Markdown syntax does not provide any other options e.g. scaling, positioning, etc.  The custom [`:image` directive](#images-directive-iex) can be used for more advanced cases.

 ### Relative URLs